cs3157/recitations/E-Memory-Pointers/memory-pointers.md

 ```

 Note that as discussed above, `sizeof` is an operator, not a function.
-sizeof is evaluated at *compile time*.
-This means that the value of the
+Which means that for classic C `sizeof` is evaluated at *compile time*, so the
-operator cannot be anything that depends on user input.
+value of the operator cannot be anything that depends on user input.

+(The above breaks down with C99's Variable Length Arrays, which we won't discuss
+here).

 ### Strings in C ###